Robxxt/Basic_CI_CD/README.md

 ## Artifacts

 Persist data beyond the lifecycle of a job.
+Using `actions/upload-artifact` to upload the file/blob and `actions/download-artifact` to download it for the next job.

+This is very useful because it allows you to dedicate a job to compile the code.
+And then you can download the binary in the next job to test it.